Rule 3901-5-09 | Agent licensing and appointments.

 (d) Submit any other information or supporting documentation as requested by the superintendent.

-(2) Upon satisfying the requirements of this rule, a nonresident agent license shall be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant's home state.
+(2) Upon satisfying the requirements of this rule, a nonresident agent license will be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant's home state.

 (3) If the applicant's home state does not issue nonresident insurance agent licenses to residents of this state, then the applicant must complete any licensing requirements that are imposed upon residents of this state.